Bluehost VPS Review

 Whenever we talk about performance, the first thing that comes to mind is page load speed and uptime – or the time that a web service or website is available to users over a certain period, say 3 months or 1 year, and is usually measured as a percentage.

 Both speed and uptime are essential metrics when it comes to determining the performance of a website.
-For instance, if you run an eCommerce website or an agency website where you need to accept payment online, a few minutes of downtime can mean a significant loss in revenue.
+For instance, if you run an eCommerce website or an agency website where you need to accept payments online, a few minutes of downtime can mean a significant loss in revenue.
 Similarly, slow loading speeds would mean a higher bounce rate.

 Bluehost understands this very well and through their Next-Gen VPS hosting you are guaranteed unparalleled performance.
 For one, all VPS plans pack Solid State Drives (SSD) instead of the traditional Hard Disk Drives (HDD).
 The reason for using SSD is to deliver better performance and speed – and also reduce power consumption.